ggeerraarrdd/lafs-cms/README.md

 _LAFS-CMS_ is a bespoke Content Management System (CMS) developed for the resurrected website of the _Landscape Architecture Film Series_, a student-led initiative which I co-founded and co-curated for the [Department of Landscape Architecture](https://landarch.illinois.edu/) at the University of Illinois Urbana-Champaign in the early 2000s.

-Just like any organization in the real world, student-run organizations such as a film series experience knowledge loss when their members graduate.
+Just like any organization in the real world, student-run organizations such as a film series experience [organizational knowledge loss (KLT)](https://www.emerald.com/insight/content/doi/10.1108/tlo-09-2022-0108/full/html) when their members graduate.
 Without a knowledge transfer process, this loss can lead to technical resources being underutilized or becoming inactive.
 While alternative resources and processes may exist, they either need to be created from scratch, requiring significant time and resources, or are imperfect substitutes.
 If existing resources work perfectly fine, why go through all that effort?

-_LAFS-CMS_, then, was conceived as a solution to the problem of knowledge loss by providing a platform to manage content and users efficiently with a user-friendly web interface.
+_LAFS-CMS_, then, was conceived as an Information System solution for mitigating KLT by simplifying content management.
+With its user-friendly web interface and automated workflows, it aims to significantly lower technical barriers, enabling all members—regardless of technical expertise—to easily curate public-facing content and internal administrative resources.

 To learn how this project came about, check out [_LAFS-DEV_](https://github.com/ggeerraarrdd/lafs-dev).